See the fax tampon and the almost identical tampon Nunap sold probably about the same time, both probably made of Cellucotton, the component of Kotex.

 Cutting to the chase: Another reason I started the museum

-On March 23 and 1 April, 2007, a neighbor killed two cats and threw them into my yard.
-He had injected poison into one, my cat, Wix, and cut open the throat and stomach of a stray.
-I cried and cried.
-Although the police know this, and more, I'm not safe.
-I decided to tell you a story from my teenage years in case I don't have the opportunity again.
+On March 23 and 1 April, 2007, a neighbor killed two cats and threw them into my (MUM founder Harry Finley's) yard.
+He injected poison into one, my cat Wix, and cut the throat and opened the stomach of the other, Wix's shy, stray friend.
+I cried and cried and wore dark glasses in public for weeks.
+The police and city council and mayor knew this and more, and didn't do anything, and I didn't feel safe.
+So I've decided to tell you a story from my teenage years in case I don't have the opportunity again.
 The story sheds light on why I started this museum.

-When I was 15 I cut my arms and torso over a hundred times with a razor blade and piece of glass (photo at the bottom of this page).
-In the several months before I had poured acid down my back and on my hand - I still have faint scars, 50 years later - as well as swallowed dozens of aspirins and overdosed on barbiturates.
+When I was 15 I cut my arms and torso over a hundred times with a razor blade and piece of broken glass (photo at the bottom of this page).
+In the several months before this I had poured acid down my back and onto my hand - I still have faint scars, decades later - as well as swallowed dozens of aspirins and overdosed on barbiturates more than once.
+Ashamed, I said strangers cut me.

-Cutting myself (which required 31 stitches) propelled me out of the family and sophomore year in high school and into the Army's psychiatric ward on Okinawa, the Japanese island where my father was in charge of military construction.
-After a couple weeks in a locked ward I spent a few more in the Army's locked psychiatric ward in Tokyo.
-From there I flew to Hawaii (for only three days, unfortunately!) and finished my locked ward career with two months in San Francisco, in the now closed Letterman Army Hospital.
-After a month I graduated from its locked to, yes, an unlocked ward.
+Cutting myself (which required 31 stitches) propelled me out of the family and sophomore year in high school and into the Army's psychiatric ward on Okinawa, the occupied Japanese island where my father was in charge of construction for the U.S. military.
+After a couple weeks in a locked ward I spent a few more in the Army's locked psychiatric ward in Tokyo (at right).
+From there I was flown to Hawaii (for only three days, unfortunately) and finished my locked ward career with two months in San Francisco, in the now closed Letterman Army Hospital.
+After a month I graduated from its locked to, yes, an unlocked ward from which I could visit my mother and little brother, who had moved to San Francisco to be near me.

 For the first time in my life I felt free.
-But it took me decades to somewhat overcome my shyness, the desire to be always agreeable, and my goody-goody-ness, which Safer lists as characteristics of the Normal One: Children don't want to give suffering parents and the sick child even more grief.
-Until I opened this museum in my house in 1994 (here) I had never rebelled, a word a museum visitor used that had never occurred to me.
-But she was right.
+But it took me decades to somewhat overcome my shyness, the desire to be always agreeable, and my goody-goody-ness, which Safer lists as characteristics of the Normal One: Children don't want to give suffering parents and the sick child even more trouble.
+Ironically, cutting myself and spending time in a mental institution did just that.
+Until I opened this museum in my house in 1994 (here) I had never rebelled, a word a museum visitor used but had never occurred to me.
+She was right.
 And I still would not have done it had my parents been alive.
+They would have been horrified.
 It was not so rebellious an act as it might seem.

 What was it like in the psychiatric wards?
 I was always the youngest, surrounded by sick soldiers and their sick spouses.
 I never felt mistreated.
-I drew a pencil portrait of a bent-over GI who had shot himself in the stomach with a rifle (he pulled the trigger with his toe); he did one of me that turned out to be Mickey Mouse.
-At night I sometimes heard screams from the padded cell of a friendly and funny fellow who cycled into and out of sanity.
+I drew a pencil portrait of a bent-over soldier who had shot himself in the stomach with his rifle (he pulled the trigger with his toe); he drew one of me that turned out to be Mickey Mouse.
+An old sergeant had delirium tremens.
+At night I sometimes heard screams from the padded cell of a usually friendly and funny fellow who cycled into and out of sanity.
 And once at breakfast I remember a woman sitting stiffly, staring straight ahead, with an ear-to-ear scar across her throat.
 A gay soldier unsuccessfully tried to convince my mother to let me visit him after he was released - he told me (but not my mother!) he had a bed that sloped toward the center.
 Only later did I realize what that meant; I was naive and anyway not of that persuasion - er, genetic disposition.
-Looking through that ward's windows I drew some scenes of Tokyo and some still lifes in the ward in San Francisco, prefiguring my life as a artist later on.
-Life was not bad.
+Looking through that ward's windows I drew scenes of Tokyo and still lifes in the ward in San Francisco, prefiguring my life as an artist.
+Life wasn't bad.

 In the San Francisco hospital I tried to catch up with school by getting geometry and English books out of the hospital's library.
 I asked my psychiatrist for help with geometry problems.
 He would stare at the page, puff on his pipe and ask the psychiatric social worker.
 Both looked baffled by theorems and triangles.

-After I got out - the doctors advised against it but I wanted to get back into regular life - I returned to school, having missed the first half of my sophomore year but somehow was never required to make it up.
-The next year I had the highest grades of the junior class - and the highest in geometry the second semester of my sophomore year.
+After I got out - the doctors advised against it but I was desperate to be "normal" and not fall back a grade in high school - I returned to school, having missed the first half of my sophomore year but somehow was never required to make it up.
+The next year I had the highest grades of the junior class - and I had the highest grade in geometry class in the second half of my sophomore year.
+A couple of years later I was in college.
 I was on a decades-long difficult trek to recovery.

-Above: Colonel Joyce and his family, one of my father's employees, lived in the house at top center.
+Above: In Okinawa's Sukiran Army housing area, Colonel Joyce and his family, one of my father's employees, lived in the house at top center.
 It was identical to ours; you see our patio wall in the foreground.
 Houses had to be flat to endure the several typhoons - hurricanes - that thumped the island every year.
 Okinawa has more people one hundred years old and older per capita than any other "country" in spite of the wind and heat and humidity.
 (Photo: Harry Finley with a Ricohflex camera my parents gave me for Christmas.)

-Above: Eight years later Jim is much worse and in a wheelchair.
+Above: Eight years later Jim was much worse and in a wheelchair.
 Look at his arms.
-He couldn't straighten his legs.
-He would die three years later of a heart attack (while my father was giving him a bath), typical for muscular dystrophy sufferers, at 21.
+He couldn't straighten his extremities.
+He would die three years later of a heart attack while my father was giving him a bath, at 21, an age at death typical for Duchenne muscular dystrophy sufferers.
 My mother, second from right, followed him five years later, from grief.
 A doctor told her she had passed the faulty muscular dystrophy gene to her son, as in "It's your fault."
-That's my brother George, Jr., second from left (he does have pupils); me; and my father - Pop - at far right.
+That's my brother George, Jr., second from left (he had the ability to rotate his pupils to face his brain but stopped doing it when they got stuck more than once; I'm just kidding); me; and my father - Pop - at far right.
 The picture shows a room in our house in Satellite Beach, Florida, when Pop was in charge of construction at the Cape Canaveral launch site for NASA.
 Jim was intelligent, funny, and seemed cheerful to the end.
 I never talked about his illness with him - isn't that incredible? - and I doubt that my brother had.
-(Photographer unknown)
+(Photographer was probably a high school student we hired a few hours each week to keep Jim company.)

-These cuts and others landed me a three months' stay in four hospitals and ruined Pop's Army career.
+Above: These cuts and others - my other arm looks like this as well as my sides - landed me a three months' stay in four hospitals and ruined Pop's Army career.
 He had to give up his best job to accompany his family back to the States.
 This is how my left arm looked in 2007.
 I was so ashamed of having cut myself that I told the doctors and my family that some unknown person had done it.
 But the direction of the cuts told them it was me.
-After I left the hospital my family and I never discussed the incident or its cause.
+After I left the hospital my family and I almost never discussed the incident or its cause.
+It was a hard subject to bring up.
 (Photo: Harry Finley)

-Go to a short bio or see some of my art and the museum in my house.
+Go to a short bio or see some of my art (and my art site) and the former museum in my house.
 Cats of this museum and feline felicities.

 work on this Web site in any manner or medium without